BMS Product Standard Terms and Conditions of Sale (CANADA)

 h.
 Credit will not be issued for Products returned in anything other than the original packaging.

 i.
-Sales Representatives are not authorized to recuperate creditable products for return; these Products must be returned by the Purchaser.
-They can, however, assist the Purchaser in preparing the goods for shipment ensuring that the correct address label is affixed.
+BMS filed people or representative re not authorized to recuperate creditable products for return; these Products must be returned by Purchaser.
+They can, however, assist Purchaser in preparing the goods for shipment ensuring that the correct address label is affixed.

 12.3 Returns – Incorrect Shipment